Ransford Osei

-Ransford Osei (born 5 December 1990) is a Ghanaian former professional footballer, who played as a striker for Lithuanian club Palanga.
+Ransford Osei (born 5 December 1990) is a Ghanaian former professional footballer, who last played as a striker for Lithuanian club Palanga.

 Club career

 Early career

 Osei began his career at his homeland club Kessben FC now Medeama Sporting Club, On 28 February 2008, he was set to join Polish club Legia Warsaw on a six-month loan contract which gave the Polish club the option to buy the player during that time.
 Due to a work permit issue, the transfer was blocked by FIFA.
 Osei stayed in Kessben.

 Maccabi Haifa

 In 2008, he joined Israel-based side Maccabi Haifa on loan.
 He subsequently signed a three-year contract of employment.

 Twente

 In July 2009, Osei joined Dutch side FC Twente on a year-long loan deal.

 Granada

 In August 2010, Granada CF announced that they had signed Osei on loan, and that he would join up with their second team Granada B.